Trends in limiting high-volume hydraulic fracturing in California

 Assistant Professor, Department of Environmental Science and Policy

 University of California, Davis

-This project will use quantitative modeling to investigate the factors affecting the likelihood that California municipalities and counties will adopt policies limiting or restricting high-volume hydraulic fracturing (HVHF).
+This project used quantitative modeling to investigate the factors affecting the likelihood that California municipalities and counties would adopt policies limiting or restricting high-volume hydraulic fracturing (HVHF).
 HVHF is a relatively new form of natural gas and oil drilling poised for a boom in California.
 HVHF targets shale reserves, and California’s Monterey Shale contains roughly two-thirds of the nation’s recoverable shale oil.
 Concerns have grown over the drilling technique’s potentially adverse impacts to public health and the environment, particularly water resources.
 HVHF involves large water withdrawals that could exacerbate water stress, and the practice has been connected to contamination of California aquifers.

 California’s sub-state jurisdictions are beginning to participate in a nationwide wave of local anti-HVHF policymaking.
 These policies are motivated in part by recognition that HVHF is expanding rapidly while many state regulatory agencies are moving slowly in attempts to manage HVHF.
 The policies are also motivated by grassroots opposition.
 Establishing local restrictions on HVHF may be an important way to protect the quantity and quality of California water resources, so it is critical to understand the conditions that facilitate or inhibit passage of such restrictions.

-The research results will benefit local decision-makers who may be contemplating policy action on HVHF by informing them of the range of relevant policies passed by other jurisdictions and the conditions that appear to facilitate or inhibit passage.
-The results also will be immediately beneficial to pro- or anti-HVHF interest groups and advocates pressing their cause locally, as it will help them determine the jurisdictions most amenable to their efforts.
+The research results benefit local decision-makers who may be contemplating policy action on HVHF by informing them of the range of relevant policies passed by other jurisdictions and the conditions that appear to facilitate or inhibit passage.
+The results are also immediately beneficial to pro- or anti-HVHF interest groups and advocates pressing their cause locally, as it will help them determine the jurisdictions most amenable to their efforts.

 Fracking rig.
 (Department of Energy)